Shipping from Vietnam to Europe and the USA

 • around 12% for apparel (e.g. boys’ and men’s cotton shirts – code 6105100000).

-The coming into effect of this economic and trade agreement will mean the abolition of 65% of duties on goods exported from EU to Vietnam and 71% duties on imports from Vietnam to member countries.
+The EVFTA means the abolition of 65% of duties on goods exported from the EU to Vietnam and 71% of duties on imports from Vietnam to member countries.
 The remaining duties are to be gradually phased out over the next years.
 Right after the agreement comes into force, duties on products such as machinery and equipment, textiles, and chemicals will be abolished.
-The target is to liberalize 99% of trade between the European Union and Vietnam, which is promising in terms of future dynamic cooperation between the two parties.

-Duty on products shipped from Vietnam to the United States
+Customs duties on products shipped from Vietnam to the United States

 Payment of customs duty is an obligation that concerns every importer buying products from Vietnam.
-Harmonized Tariff Schedule System provided by the United States International Trade Commission can help you find out about the current rates.
+The Harmonized Tariff Schedule System provided by the United States International Trade Commission can help you find out about the current rates.
 Below, we present a shortlist of exemplary products and tariff rates:

 • coffee, not roasted – HTS code 0901.11.00 – 0%